"I've been brought here for slander": the questions Zapatero answered about the Plus Ultra case

 A "great relationship" with Delcy Rodríguez

-His relationship with Venezuela has surfaced intermittently, but the chairman of the committee, Eloy Suárez of the People's Party, has blocked senators who brought up the issue.
-However, José Luis Rodríguez Zapatero has acknowledged having a "great relationship" with Delcy Rodríguez, who was Nicolás Maduro's vice president and has been president of Venezuela since his arrest.
-"I spoke with her almost daily," he admitted.
-With the former Venezuelan president, however, he has "much less" a relationship.
-And he stated that he did not influence the Spanish government in any way to change its stance on Venezuela.
-Zapatero's relationship with this country and with the government of Nicolás Maduro led the far-right organization Hazte Oír to file a lawsuit against the former head of the Spanish government for the crimes of money laundering, drug trafficking, and belonging to a criminal organization.
-However, the National Court decided a month ago to dismiss the lawsuit due to a lack of evidence of criminal activity.
+Regarding Venezuela, he said he has a "great relationship" with Delcy Rodríguez, who was Nicolás Maduro's vice president and is President of Venezuela Since his imprisonment, he has spoken with her almost every week, he admitted.
+With the former Venezuelan president, however, he has "much less" contact.
+Zapatero also stated that he did not influence the Spanish government in any way to change its stance on Venezuela.
+His relationship with this country and with the government of Nicolás Maduro led the far-right organization Hazte Oír to file a lawsuit against him two months ago, but the National Court dismissed the case.
+He refused to investigate him due to a lack of evidence of criminal activity.

 Cargando